 The Kinkowan Bay district makes up the southern part of the park.
 A huge volcanic explosion 29,000 years ago formed this bay.
 Mount Sakurajima, an active volcano that serves as the symbol of Kinkowan Bay, can often be seen spewing smoke.
-Sakurajima’s regular grumblings and ash showers continue to shape the surrounding area’s topography.
+Sakurajima’s regular eruptions and ash showers continue to shape the area’s topography.
 A great place to get an unobstructed view is the top of Takatoge Pass, a spot also known for azaleas in spring.

 The soil at the foot of Mount Sakurajima is so fertile that it produces some of the biggest radishes in the world.
 Visit a local farm to harvest some and then feast on the “fruits” of your labor.